Bachelor of Theology, Master of Divinity, and Certificate in Pastoral Studies

 In order to gain entry to the United States, you will need:

-Note: If a scholarship is awarded to an incoming student, the total amount due will be reduced by the amount of the scholarship, and this will be reflected in the Populi invoice.
+Note: If a scholarship is awarded to an incoming student, the total amount due will be reduced by the amount of the scholarship, and this will be reflected in the Populi invoice and indicated on the I-20.

 Domestic and Returning International Students

-Room and Board for the fall semester is also due September 1.
+Tuition and Room and Board is due for the fall semester by August 15.

-Tuition is due for the spring semester on the Monday prior to the first day of classes of the spring semester.
+Tuition is due for the spring semester on December 15.

-Payment plans are available at the discretion of the administration, but must be approved in advance.
+Payment plans are available at the discretion of the administration, but must be approved in advance, and include additional fees.
 All fees must be paid in full by the end of the semester in order to register for the next semester.